-80-20.5-206.
-Financial responsibility for petroleum underground storage tanks.
+(a) All we payment is made from the Fund for emendation expenses, the owner or operator or ball the payment was made that pay to the number of the made the analysis of the shall be an experse was made to the pay to the number of the shall be apprecised on the shall be an experiment of the shall be apprecised as the shall be apprecised on the shall be apprecised on the shall the payment is an apprecised on the shall be apprecised on the shall be apprecised as the shall be apprecised on the shall be apprecised on the shall the payment is an apprecised on the shall be apprecised on expenses, or a combination of both, the owner or operator on whose behalf the payment was man pay to the Fund the aggregate settlement payment amount or twenty-live thousand dollars, which (d) Moneys in the Fund shall not be used for any remediation activity at a location that is with identified by the national priorities list, or where a response action by this state has begun pursua, learnal "Comprehensive Environmental Response, Compensation, and Labitity Act of 1980". nin a site (e) If an owner or operator cannot meet the financial requirements of paragraphs (b) and (c), subsection (1), another approved financial assurance mechanism must be identified for such own operator to remain in compliance with this section and to be allowed to continue operation of an underground petroleum storage tank. of this ier or iii) injury and property damages by using any one or more of the mechanisms allowable or R. sections 280.95, 280.05, 280.07, 280.98, 280.98, 280.90, 280.102, and 280.103.
+Owners and derground storage tanks containing regulated substances other than petroleum shall not b tiopate in the Petroleum Storage Tank Fund. but shall be subject to federal financial reso.

-- (1)(a) Moneys in the Petroleum Storage Tank Fund, created pursuant to section 8-20.5-103, And referred to in this section as the "Fund", may be used by certain owners and operators of petroleum storage tanks to demonstrate their compliance with the financial responsibility requirements in federal regulations.
-Owners and operators not eligible for access to the Fund shall be solely responsible for securing independent financial assistance, but may use any federally approved financial assurance mechanism identified in 40 C.F.R.
-280.94 through 280.103 to help fund the cost of complying with such requirements. - (b) After payment is made from the Fund for remediation expenses, the owner or operator on whose behalf the payment was made shall pay to the Fund the remediation amount or ten thousand dollars, whichever is less.
+- (a) The owner/operator subject to this article (a person not eligible for the Fund) shall establish financial responsibility according to the following rules: - (1) Applicability.

-- (c) After payment is made from the Fund for personal injury or property damage settlement expenses, or a combination of both, the owner or operator on whose behalf the payment was made shall pay to the Fund the aggregate settlement payment amount or twenty-five thousand dollars, whichever is less. - (d) Moneys in the Fund shall not be used for any remediation activity at a location that is within a site identified by the national priorities list, or where a response action by this state has begun pursuant to the federal "Comprehensive Environmental Response, Compensation, and Liability Act of 1980". - (e) If an owner or operator cannot meet the financial requirements of paragraphs (b) and (c) of this subsection (1), another approved financial assurance mechanism must be identified for such owner or operator to remain in compliance with this section and to be allowed to continue operation of an underground petroleum storage tank. - 8-20.5-207.
-Financial responsibility for regulated substances other than petroleum.
-Owners and operators of underground storage tanks containing regulated substances other than petroleum may demonstrate financial responsibility for taking corrective action and for compensating third parties for bodily injury and property damages by using any one or more of the mechanisms allowable under 40 C.F.R. sections 280.95, 280.96, 280.97, 280.98, 280.99, 280.102, and 280.103.
-Owners and operators of underground storage tanks containing regulated substances other than petroleum shall not be eligible to participate in the Petroleum Storage Tank Fund, but shall be subject to federal financial responsibility regulations. - (a) The owner/operator subject to this article (a person not eligible for the Fund) shall establish financial responsibility according to the following rules: - (1) Applicability. - (A) This financial responsibility requirement applies to owners/operators of all petroleum UST systems except as otherwise provided in this section. - (B) State and federal government entities whose debts and liabilities are the debts and liabilities of a state or the United States are exempt from the requirements of Article 6. - (C) The requirements of this Article 6 do not apply to owners/operators of any UST system described in section 2-1-1(b) or (c). - (D) If the owner and operator of a petroleum UST are separate persons, only one person is required to demonstrate financial responsibility; however, both parties are liable jointly, if neither party complies with this Article 6. - (2) Definition of Terms.
-When used in this Article 6, the following terms shall have the meanings given below: - (A) "Accidental release" means any release of petroleum from an UST that results in a need for corrective action and/or compensation for bodily injury or property damage neither expected nor intended by the tank owner/operator.
+- (A) This financial responsibility requirement applies to owners/operators of all petroleum UST systems except as otherwise provided in this section. - (B) State and federal government entities whose debts and liabilities are the debts and liabilities of a state or the United States are exempt from the requirements of Article 6.